 Ensign Walter P. Nock, Jr, "died as bravely as he fought" and "his body lies with the Astoria in the waters the Coral Sea," the Navy's story of the Coral Sea battle declares.
 The young Ensign, son of Mr. and Mrs. Walter P. Nock, Salisbury, graduated from the Naval Academy last year and made a transcontinental dash to a Pacific port.
 He joined the Astoria at sea from a transport when the fleet stopped to transfer mail at sea.
 That was on Aug.
 5. On Aug.
 9 he was killed in the sinking of the Astoria.
 Capt William G. Greenman, now on leave in the United States, wrote Mr. Nock his condolences and quoted an extract of his report to the Bureau of Naval Personnel on Ensign Nock's conduct during the battle as follows: "At the time the action began, he immediately realized the chances… [missing a part of the text] … responsibility of maintaining an alert watch for such attack; meanwhile encouraging the gun crew in his charge, and keeping ready for immediate action against any enemy targets within range.
 "While thus engaged.
 Ensign Nock was mortally wounded by the explosion of a 5-inch enemy shell near him, and he died soon there after.
 "Up until the time of his death, the conduct of Ensign Nock was most exemplary and in keeping with the highest traditions of the naval service.
 He performed his duties with utter disregard of Injury to himself and he died as bravely as he fought "Ensign Nock's body lies with the Astoria In the waters of the Coral Sea, about five miles southeast of the Savo Island, in the Solomons group."

-His father is the only person listed as next of kin.
+His father is listed as next of kin.

 Herbert Carroll, Jr. ’34 was also lost aboard USS Astoria (CA 34).